Avaiga/taipy-doc/docs/tutorials/articles/sales_dashboard/step_01/step_01.md

     }
 ```

+## State

 Taipy uses a `state` object to store the variables per client.
 The syntax to update a variable will always be `state.variable = new_value`.

+State holds the value of all the variables used in the user interface for one specific connection.

+Modifying `state.data` will update data for one specific user, without modifying `state.data` for other users
+or the global `data` variable.
+You can test this by opening the application in a separate incognito window.